Bleaklow Head Circuit from Old Glossop via Doctor’s Gate

 Calculate the time using Naismith’s Rule and factor in your own pace.

 In the mist Bleaklow can be an unforgiving place, navigation skills of the highest order are required if you decide to venture off the path in such conditions

 Free roadside parking along Shepley Street

-Bleaklow Head Circuit from Old Glossop via Doctor’s Gate Route Map and GPX Download
+Bleaklow Head Circuit from Old Glossop via Doctor’s Gate Ordnance Survey Map and GPX File Download

 Bleak by name, bleak by nature.
 Bleaklow is famed for its extensive, wild moorland and is home to two of the three highest points in the Peak District..
 Despite its reputation as an endless, featureless mass of peat bogs, Bleaklow is quite magnificent and much quieter than the honeypots of Mam Tor and Kinder Scout.
 It is the remoteness that makes it such a superb place to visit.

 This is a super circuit from Old Glossop which climbs the Doctor’s gate path (a medieval packhorse route) to the Pennine Way, visiting the highest points of Higher Shelf Stones and Bleaklow Head before returning over the open moorland of Glossop Low.
 Additionally, you should visit the crash site of the WW2 bomber, much of which remains scattered across the moor.
 How to get there is described here.

 1 – The circuit starts in Old Glossop, the original heart of the current town of Glossop.
 There is ample unrestricted parking along Shepley Street, adjacent to a large factory.
 The end of Shepley Street also marks the beginning of Doctor’s Gate, the route up Shelf Brook to the summit of the Snake Pass some 4km away.
 Head east along Shepley Street to the bus turning circle and bear right along the tarmac track, following the green Public Footpath sign.